-The external power supply indicator lies at the left side of the equipment.
+The external power supply indicator lies at the right side of the alarm light.
 When the AC mains is not connected, the external power supply indicator is off.
 When AC mains is connected, the external power supply indicator is illuminated in green.

-- Always use the accompanying power cord delivered with the equipment. - Before connecting the equipment to the AC mains, check that the voltage and frequency ratings of the power line are the same as those indicated on the equipment. - Use the battery if the integrity of the protective earth conductor or the protective earthing system in the installation is in doubt. - Do not touch the power connector with wet hand.
+- Always use the accompanying power cord delivered with the equipment. - Before connecting the equipment to the AC mains, check that the voltage and frequency ratings of the power line are the same as those indicated on the equipment. - Do not touch the power connector with wet hand.
 Eliminate the liquid or any residue inside of or at the surroundings of the AC power input connector and power cord connectors.